 The visitors often head towards the Red Head Trail, which offers the best view of the island basin while hiking and relaxing at the campsites.

-The forests surrounding the park are pretty luscious and while visiting, prepare yourself for a jaw-dropping experience.
-Enjoy hiking, swimming, and recreational programs when you stay at Five Islands Provincial Park, with the best park roads and the magnificent Economy Mountain Trail.
+Enjoy hiking, swimming, and recreational programs at Five Islands Provincial Park, which has the best park roads and the magnificent Economy Mountain Trail.

 1.3 Caribou Munroes Islands

-The place is perfect for bike rides and hikes, with many winter activities that await a better experience of nature.
 The site has plenty of campsites that will let you enjoy your weekend away from the hustle and bustle of the city.

 1.4 Summerville Beach Island